The Difference Between Sensitive Gums, Gingivitis And Gum Disease

 Your dentist or hygienist will likely show you areas of concern in a mirror, while providing tips and instructions for how to properly brush, clean between your teeth, and mouthrinse.
 With diligent daily oral care, you can reverse and eliminate your gingivitis before it reaches the next level.

-Unchecked gingivitis can evolve into the later stages of gum infection: periodontitis.
+Unchecked gingivitis - gingivitis left untreated - can evolve into the later stages of gum infection: periodontitis.
 In addition to severe gum irritation, bleeding, pain or sensitivity, you may experience loose teeth, exposure of the tooth root, unpleasant breath and/or identifiable pockets (spaces that fill with plaque) between the gums and teeth.
 This is a condition best avoided!

 Unfortunately, when gum disease reaches this phase, loss of the supporting structures around your teeth has already occurred, which is irreversible.
 As a result, more invasive procedures and extensive routine at-home care are necessary to manage the problem.
 As such, understanding the severity of the disease and the importance of treatment is crucial to minimizing bone loss and ultimately tooth loss.